Whole Damn Body

-Whole Damn Body is a compilation EP by Welsh indie rock band Los Campesinos!, independently released on 7 May 2021.
-It is a collection of unreleased songs from the recording sessions of their fourth album, Hello Sadness (2011), and was released digitally and on cassette to coincide with the record's tenth anniversary.
+Whole Damn Body is an extended play (EP) by Welsh indie rock band Los Campesinos!, released independently on 7 May 2021.
+It is a compilation of songs recorded from the sessions of their fourth studio album, Hello Sadness (2011), most of which had only been released via the band's zine or fan website.
+Whole Damn Body was released digitally and on cassette to coincide with the record's tenth anniversary.

 Release

-Throughout 2011 and 2012, the band issued a bi-annual magazine titled Heat Rash, where subscribers would receive a 7-inch single featuring two exclusive, unreleased tracks in each drop.
+Throughout 2011 and 2012, Los Campesinos! issued a bi-annual zine titled Heat Rash, where subscribers would receive a 7-inch single featuring two exclusive, unreleased tracks in each drop.
 Six out of the seven tracks on Whole Damn Body are derived from this programme.
+The other song, "Tiptoe Through the True Bits", was released in 2012 on the band's blog.

-The EP was surprise-released via Bandcamp on 7 May 2021, coinciding with the tenth anniversary of their fourth studio album, Hello Sadness (2011).
-The EP's only physical version was a cassette.
+Whole Damn Body was released to Bandcamp on 7 May 2021, coinciding with the tenth anniversary of their fourth studio album, Hello Sadness (2011).
+The EP's only physical version was on cassette tape.

 Reception

 Writing for Far Out, Tyler Golsen called the record "seven tracks of high energy no bullshit rock and roll", demonstrating "the band at their wittiest, catchiest, and thoughtful best".
 He continued that the EP "barely gives you time to breathe, much less take in all that’s happening on the relatively short run time", praising its complex themes and imagery.

 Abby Jones of music publication Pitchfork commended the record's lyricism and thematic consistency with their back catalogue, "filled with the band’s sticky hooks and guttural vocals".
 Nick Matthopoulos of Atwood Magazine praised Whole Damn Body for presenting "beautifully and poetically miserable highs and lows", containing "clever and emotional lyrics, a range of energy and dynamics, and equally expressive instrumentation".